-- 1. Inspect and review, within 45 days of a request, the education records of a student who is their child, or in the case of a student who is eighteen (18) years of age or older, or those who are emancipated, their own education records.
+1. Inspect and review, within 45 days of a request, the education records of a student who is their child, or in the case of a student who is eighteen (18) years of age or older, or those who are emancipated, their own education records.
 Parents/guardians or eligible students should submit to their principal a written request identifying the record(s) they wish to inspect.
-The principal will make arrangements for access and provide notice of such arrangements. - 2.
-Request the amendment of the student's education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student's privacy or other rights.
+The principal will decide for access and provide notice of such arrangements.

+2. Request the amendment of the student's education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student's privacy or other rights.
 To request the school district to amend a record, parent/guardian or eligible students should write the school principal, specify the part of the record they want changed, and specify why it is inaccurate, misleading, or otherwise in violation of the student's privacy or other rights.
 If the district decides not to amend the record, it will notify the parent/guardian or eligible students of the decision and inform them of their right to a hearing.
-Additional information regarding the hearing procedure will be provided with the notification of the right to a hearing. - 3.
-Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that the Act and the regulations promulgated pursuant to the Act authorize disclosure without consent.
-One exception which permits disclosure without consent is to school officials with legitimate educational interest.
-A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member; a member of the school board; a person with whom the district has contracted to perform a specific task (such as attorney, auditor, or therapist); or a parent or student serving on an official committee (such as a disciplinary or grievance committee).
+Additional information regarding the hearing procedure will be provided with the notification of the right to a hearing.

+3. Consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that the Act and the regulations promulgated pursuant to the Act authorize disclosure without consent.
+One exception is the sharing of directory information which is addressed on the next page.
+A second exception which permits disclosure without consent is to school officials with legitimate educational interest.
 A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his/her professional responsibility.
 Upon request, the school district forwards educational records without prior consent to another school in which the student seeks or intends to enroll.